FranciscoPonceGomez/Articles/Articles/Article2.md

 ## Install all the necessary npm packages

 If you come from the fascinating JavaScript world, you probably know what npm is.
-But for those C# developers out there that just want to dip their toes in the Node.js waters without leaving the confort of Visual Studio IDE I will explain it birefly.
+But for those C# developers out there that just want to dip their toes in the Node.js waters without leaving the confort of Visual Studio IDE I will explain it briefly.

 ### Overview